-The Board of Directors consisted of five members in 2016, all elected by the general meeting.
+Since April 2017 where an extra member was elected to the Board of Directors, the Board consisted of six members in 2017, all elected by the general meeting.
 The Board of Directors has established three committees: an Audit Committee (two members), a Remuneration Committee (three members) and a Nomination Committee (three members).
-Three board members are members of two committees, and the remaining two board members are each member of one committee.
+Three board members are members of two committees, two board members are each member of one committee and the newly elected member is not member of any committee, since that member has special knowledge about the German building materials market and has therefore been a good sounding board for the Executive Board during the H+H Group's acquisition in December 2017 of HeidelbergCement's calcium-silicate production business in Germany and Switzerland.
 The Audit Committee assists the Board of Directors in the supervision of issues concerning accounting, auditing, internal controls and risk management.
 The Remuneration Committee oversees developments in salary and incentive pay, including whether the share-based incentive programme promotes continuous and long-term value creation for shareholders.
-The Remuneration Committee also prepares recommendations to the Board of Directors on remuneration policy and overall guidelines for incentive pay to management.
-The Nomination Committee assists the Chairman in carrying out the Board of Directors' self-evaluation as well as in identifying and recommending candidates for the Board of Directors to propose to the general meeting based on the Board of Directors' competence and diversity profile and the conclusions from the Board of Directors' self-evaluation process.
+The Remuneration Committee also prepares recommendations to the Board of Directors on remuneration policy and overall guidelines for incentive pay to the Executive Board.
+The Nomination Committee assists the Chairman in carrying out the Board of Directors' self-evaluation as well as in identifying and recommending candidates for the Board of Directors to propose to the general meeting based on the relevant collective competences to have represented among the board members and the conclusions from the Board of Directors' self-evaluation process.
 The specific charter for each committee is available on the company's website, www.HplusH.com.

-In August 2016 the company's Executive Board was expanded and now consists of both the CEO and the CFO.
+The company's Executive Board consists of the CEO and the CFO.